FAQs: Hematology Oncology Associates’ Partnership with Asante

 Q: What is a “hospital facility fee”?

 A: Because the Spears and Heimann cancer centers are Asante hospital departments, you will see a “hospital facility fee” on your statement when you receive lab or imaging services at the cancer centers.
-This helps cover the cost of higher levels of patient navigation, social work, palliative care, survivorship care, genetic counseling and dietary services offered to our patients through the cancer centers.
+Facility fees help pay for operating and overhead costs, services provided by our clinical and support staff, supplies, equipment and administrative costs.
+The income we receive from individual treatment and other services does not cover all the costs of running our hospitals.

 We will continue to work with you through financial counselors to be transparent on costs and find every opportunity to minimize the financial impact of your cancer care.